k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/04_fabric_commonDB_sync.md

 ## Overview
-Copies of Reference tables are kept within each Fabric Node, therefore Fabric CommonDB architecture has been designed to answer the following requirements:
+Replications of Reference tables are kept within each Fabric Node, therefore Fabric CommonDB architecture has been designed to answer the following requirements:

 - Manage the synchronization process with their source, either automatically in the background, on-demand at any given time, or according to a specific schedule.
 - Ensure high availability levels at all times with the lowest access time possible.